New Testament: Roman Catholicism, Eastern Orthodoxy, and Classical Anglicanism

 For the Roman Catholic Church, there are two modes of Revelation: Scripture and Tradition.
 Both of them are interpreted by the teachings of the Church.
 The Roman Catholic view is expressed clearly in the Catechism of the Catholic Church (1997):

 § 82: As a result the Church, to whom the transmission and interpretation of Revelation is entrusted, does not derive her certainty about all revealed truths from the holy Scriptures alone.
 Both Scripture and Tradition must be accepted and honoured with equal sentiments of devotion and reverence.

 § 107: The inspired books teach the truth.
 Since therefore all that the inspired authors or sacred writers affirm should be regarded as affirmed by the Holy Spirit, we must acknowledge that the books of Scripture firmly, faithfully, and without error teach that truth which God, for the sake of our salvation, wished to see confided to the Sacred Scriptures.In Catholic terminology the teaching office is called the Magisterium.
 The Catholic view should not be confused with the two-source theory.
 As the Catechism states in §§ 80 and 81, Revelation has "one common source ... two distinct modes of transmission."

 While many Eastern Orthodox writers distinguish between Scripture and Tradition, Bishop Kallistos Ware says that for the Orthodox there is only one source of the Christian faith, Holy Tradition, within which Scripture exists.

 Traditional Anglicans believe that "Holy Scripture containeth all things necessary to salvation", (Article VI), but also that the Catholic Creeds "ought thoroughly to be received and believed" (Article VIII), and that the Church "hath authority in Controversies of Faith" and is "a witness and keeper of Holy Writ" (Article XX).
-Classical Anglicanism, therefore, like Orthodoxy, holds that Holy Tradition is the only safe guardian against perversion and innovation in the interpretation of Scripture.

 In the famous words of Thomas Ken, Bishop of Bath and Wells: "As for my religion, I dye in the holy catholic and apostolic faith professed by the whole Church before the disunion of East and West, more particularly in the communion of the Church of England, as it stands distinguished from all Papal and Puritan innovations, and as it adheres to the doctrine of the Cross."